xeraa/cms-security/README.md

 * [Joomla](http://joomla.org)
 * [MODX](http://modx.com) (as requested)
 * [ExpressionEngine](http://expressionengine.com) (as requested)
-* [SilverStripe](href="http://www.silverstripe.org) -- I might be [a little biased here](https://www.amazon.com/SilverStripe-Module-Extension-Themes-Widgets/dp/184951500X), but I'll try to keep it as fair as possible
+* [SilverStripe](href="http://www.silverstripe.org) -- I might be [a little biased here](https://www.amazon.com/SilverStripe-Module-Extension-Themes-Widgets/dp/184951500X), but I will try to keep it as fair as possible

-Why isn't X included?
+Why is X not included?
 Ask nicely or even provide some research and I might include it.
 And of course any corrections or feedback are highly appreciated in the form of [tweets](https://twitter.com/xeraa), [pull requests](https://github.com/xeraa/cms-security/pulls), or [tickets](https://github.com/xeraa/cms-security/issues) :-).

 ## Are They Even Comparable?
 Good question!
-Probably, you can't compare TYPO3 to Wordpress for example -- both in terms of features, lines of code, age of codebase,...
-To get a better "feeling" for the projects, I'll run the latest stable version of each project through [CLOC](https://cloc.sourceforge.net).
-That still doesn't make it a "fair" comparison (if there is such a thing), but we're at least getting a better picture of the differences.
+Probably, you cannot compare TYPO3 to Wordpress for example -- both in terms of features, lines of code, age of codebase,...
+To get a better "feeling" for the projects, I will run the latest stable version of each project through [CLOC](https://cloc.sourceforge.net).
+That still does not make it a "fair" comparison (if there is such a thing), but we are at least getting a better picture of the differences.

 ###WordPress 3.3.1
 [http://wordpress.org/wordpress-3.3.1.tar.gz](http://wordpress.org/wordpress-3.3.1.tar.gz)